A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Computational investigations

 \subsubsection{Accuracy}

 The xx-component of the effective stress is shown in Fig.~\ref{fig:EffStressLongFiber}.
 X-FEM appears to most accurately approximate the xx-component of the effective stress overall.
-For a more detailed analysis we show in Fig.~\ref{fig:ErrEffStressLongFiber} the relative error in the xx-component of the effective stress, where we select X-FEM at voxel count $N=1200$ as reference solution.
+For a more detailed analysis we show in Fig.~\ref{fig:ErrEffStressLongFiber} the relative error in the xx-component of the effective stress, where we select X-FEM at voxel count \mbox{$N=1200$} as reference solution.
+For details on the choice of the reference solution, we refer to Appendix~\ref{apx:reference}.
 We observe that X-FEM achieves the lowest error at most resolutions, followed by CoVo.
 P1 and Q1R yield the highest errors.
 As expected, the errors of P1, Q1R, and CoVo converge linearly.
 However, the X-FEM errors also converge less than quadratically for the long fiber reinforced composite.
 This subquadratic convergence rate in X-FEM is due to the non-smooth fiber geometry.
 Even when refining the mesh, the modified abs enrichment may not accurately approximate the non-smooth fiber ends.
 For X-FEM with the modified abs enrichment, we expect the error in the xx-component of the effective stress to increase with the number of non-smooth geometries in the microstructure.
-It would be beneficial to explore possibilities to extend the current X-FFT framework to enable quadratic error convergence for non-smooth interfaces in the future.

 To evaluate the quality of the local fields, we assess the xx-component of the local stress field for each discretization and compare it to a reference solution provided by X-FEM with at voxel count \mbox{$N=1200$}.
 The pink box in the reference solution, shown in Fig.~\ref{fig:referenceFiber}, encloses the image section that we analyze below.
 In Fig.~\ref{fig:localLongFiber}, we observe that X-FEM with a voxel count \mbox{$N=64$} approximates the local stress field of the reference solution rather closely.
 In contrast, CoVo significantly underestimates the xx-component of the local stress and offers only a crude approximation of the fibers.
 Furthermore, CoVo and Q1R display checkerboarding artifacts, as discussed in Fig.~\ref{fig:localGrains}.
 For Q1R, the stress values are in the correct order of magnitude, but the fiber geometry is not approximated correctly.
 The latter is also visible for P1 combined with an overestimation of the xx-component of the local stress in the fibers.